mlevatich/guy-battle/README.md

 # GUY_BATTLE

-A 2D fighting game I made, written in C using SDL!
+In this competitive 2-player fighting game, take control of a Guy, a powerful mage seeking to destroy the Other Guy, his mortal foe.

+Challenge your friends and claim victory in the Cultist Clearing, or on Phoenix Mountain, for only one Guy will make it out alive!

-I also wrote the music in SuperCollider and drew the art/animations in GIMP.
+I wrote GUY_BATTLE in C, using the development library SDL.
+I wrote the music in SuperCollider and drew the art/animations in GIMP.

-It's a work in progress right now.
-Planned features (in order) include:

-- Sound effects
-- Collisions / hp loss / dying (i.e. the full game loop)
-- Three new spells!
-For a total of five
-- Better art for Phoenix Mountain
-- AI and single player mode
-- Improved animations

 # Dependencies/Install

-I've only tested on MacOS as of now - no guarantees for Windows or Linux, but should be compatible with older MacOS versions.
+The game is currently only available for MacOS.

-You'll need to install SDL2 and SDL_mixer - on Mac this can be done easily with brew:
+You'll need to install SDL2 and SDL_mixer - this can be done easily with brew:

 ~~~~
 # if you need to install brew